Sovereign Seven: Fictional team history

-The Sovereign Seven are a group of royalty from planets that were destroyed by a Rapture.
-Each were saved by the leader of the team - Cascade.
+The Sovereign Seven are a group of seven members of royal families from planets that were destroyed by a Rapture.
+Each was saved by the leader of the team - Cascade.
 The original group consists of Cascade, Finale, Rampart, Reflex, Indigo, Network and Cruiser.
-Rampart is killed and replaced by the DC character Power Girl in Sovereign Seven #31.
+Rampart is killed and replaced by the DC character Power Girl in #31.

 For a time, the group operates out of a mysterious coffee house (the "Crossroads Coffee Bar") which is larger on the inside than it is on the outside.
 Time portals open inside doorways to areas unfamiliar or well-known to the Sovereigns, who work as employees to earn their keep.
 The coffee house is run by supporting characters Violet Smith and Pansy Jones, comic-book counterparts of the musical alter-egos of Emma Bull and Lorraine Garland—The Flash Girls—of whom Claremont is a fan.

-The Sovereign Seven battle villiians including Darkseid, Maitresse, and the fatal Furies.
+The Sovereign Seven battle villains including Darkseid, Maitresse, and the Female Furies.